-In Shimane, four PAs work together to help resolve issues and ensure smooth running of the Shimane JET Programme.
-Your PA team has training, experience and knowledge of Japanese culture, language, workplaces and education that you can draw on when making decisions and addressing problems.
+In Shimane, there are four Prefectural Advisors (PAs) who work together to resolve issues and ensure smooth running of the Shimane JET Programme.
+Your PA team has training, experience and knowledge of Japanese culture, language, workplaces and education that can help you in making decisions and addressing questions or concerns.

 Please feel free to contact us anytime, regardless of our proximity to you in the prefecture.